jveens/lisa-hall-consulting/src/content/sections/english/call-to-action.md

 enable: true # Control the visibility of this section across all pages where it is used
 title: "Let’s Work Together"
 description: |
-  We are digital agency that helps businesses develop immersive and engaging user experiences
+  We are a full-service strategic communications consultancy based in Vancouver, BC, working with clients locally and globally.
+We help organizations bring their vision to life—crafting stories that resonate, build connection, and drive meaningful impact.

 button:
   enable: true
   variant: "fill" # Options: "fill" | "outline" | "text" | "circle"
-  label: "Let’s Talk with us"
+  label: "Get in Touch"
   url: "/"
   rel: ""
   target: ""